Ricardolpz99/Turn-Green/README.md

 One strategy for achieving the sustainable development goals is to close the gap between carbon emissions and economic development.

 Group Members:
-Ricardo López
-Irving Hernández
-Armando
-Daniela Rodríguez
+Ricardo López, Irving Hernández, Armando, Daniela Rodríguez

 While members are assigned specific roles, we all work together on each part of the project